ahamilton144/CALFEWS/README.md

 Second, you can find code and instructions for producing the analysis for the following paper on the **"MORDM_experiment_paper1" branch**.

-Hamilton, A.L.,  Reed, P.M., Gupta, R.S., Zeff, H.B., Characklis, G.W., & (2023).
-Resilient water infrastructure partnerships in institutionally complex systems face challenging supply and financial risk tradeoffs. *(In review)*.
+Hamilton, A.L.,  Reed, P.M., Gupta, R.S., Zeff, H.B., Characklis, G.W., & (2024).
+Resilient water infrastructure partnerships in institutionally complex systems face challenging supply and financial risk tradeoffs. *(Accepted to Nature Communications)*.

 # California Food-Energy-Water System (CALFEWS)